ericwindmill/javascript-by-example/content/lessons/scope.md

 Scope refers to the variables that are available to function.
 Where and how variables are established effects scope.

-In JavaScript, a functions local scope includes:
+In JavaScript, a function's local scope includes:
 1. The functions parameters.
 2. Any variables established inside the function block.
 3. Any variables that were already available when the function was defined.